-With a journey time of just under 10 minutes, the cable car provides easy access between The O2 and ExCeL exhibition centre, and between local communities on both sides of the river.
-(Flights after 19:00 are slightly longer - around 12 minutes each way - so passengers can enjoy the evening views across the Thames.)
+With a journey time of around 10 minutes, the cable car makes it easier to travel between The O2 and ExCeL exhibition centre, and between local communities on both sides of the river.

 The terminals are close to existing Tube and Docklands Light Railway services, and to bus and river boat connections.